0xLumos/AutoPatch/README.md

 Autopatch is a modular, automated tool designed to scan, patch, and harden container images by upgrading their base operating system layers and package dependencies.
 It rewrites multi-stage Dockerfiles, upgrades vulnerable components, and signs rebuilt images for supply chain provenance.

-Developed as part of a master's research project, it combines static analysis, security automation, and software supply chain best practices in a reproducible, minimal-intervention workflow.
+Developed as part of a master's research project, it combines static analysis, security automation, and software supply chain best practices in a reproducible workflow.

 ---